| | | | | |

 Middle School Novel Study Favorites

-After spending 20 years in the ELA classroom, I have read more than my fair share of YA novels out loud to my students.
-Not only does reading aloud foster a love of reading, it also builds classroom community, helps build authentic vocabulary, and provides unique opportunities for students to see both themselves and others through the experiences of the characters.
-Having spent 20 years in the ELA classroom, I’ve certainly shared my fair amount of YA novels with my students through read-alouds.
-This practice not only nurtures a love for reading but also cultivates a sense of community within the classroom.
-Moreover, it contributes to the development of genuine vocabulary and offers distinct chances for students to connect with characters’ experiences, seeing both themselves and others in the process.
+During the 20 years I spent in the ELA classroom, the middle school novel study was something that was always central to my teaching .
+Not only does reading aloud these engaging stories foster a love of reading, it also builds classroom community, helps build authentic vocabulary, and provides unique opportunities for students to see both themselves and others through the experiences of the characters.
 The middle school novel study continues to be one of my favorite things to teach.

 middle school novel study activities